 How is WSJF used in Agile?

-WSJF is a prioritization technique used by Agile teams to organize their backlog.
+WSJF agile is a prioritization technique used by Agile teams to organize their backlog.
 This technique involves calculating a numerical value that represents the relative importance of each job.
 The value is obtained by dividing the Cost of Delay (CoD) by the job size, using the following formula: WSJF = CoD / Job Size.

 The Cost of Delay represents the impact that delaying a particular feature or task would have, while the job size refers to the effort required to complete it.
 By calculating the WSJF value, teams can quickly identify and prioritize tasks based on their relative importance, ensuring they are first working on the most valuable tasks.